prouty/noisedetector/README.md

 All commands use `.env` configuration automatically.

 **Data & Reports:**
-- `make pull` - Pull events.csv and clips from Pi
+- `make pull` - Pull events.csv and all clips from Pi
+- `make pull-chirps` - Pull only clips identified as chirps from Pi
 - `make report` - Generate chirp report
 - `make workflow` - Pull + report